BlackboxMyCar logo

 2. Organization

-It is much easier to search for individual files based on their type (continuous, motion detection, event, manual, etc.) and date/time, rather than have to search through one large file.
+It is much easier to search for individual files based on their type (continuous, motion detection, event, manual, etc.) and date/time, rather than having to scrub through one large file.

 3. Downloading

-It will also be much easier to download small 1-3-minute clips to your smartphone or computer than it would if transferring a large 128GB packet of data using the same method - this can take up to several hours as these are high bitrate files of data.
+It will also be much easier to download small 1-3-minute clips to your smartphone or computer than transferring a large file using the same method - this can take up to several hours depending on the file size and transfer speed.

 Thanks for stopping by!